zippycup/gitlab-ce-10.4.2_ldap_config/README.md

 (See full trace by running task with --trace)
 ---- End output of /opt/gitlab/bin/gitlab-rake cache:clear ----
 ```
-This is caused by community addition only supporting the main: ldap server only
+This is caused by Community Eddition only supporting the main: ldap server.

 ## Issue 2 /var/log/gitlab/gitlab-rails/production.log
 ```